w3f/polkadot-wiki/docs/learn/learn-governance.md

 another Council proposal.

 The Council can also submit proposals that will end up in the external queue.
-Voting on Council and Public proposals are not simultaneous and are subjected to an [alternating timetable](#alternating-voting-timetable).
+Voting on Council and Public proposals subject to an
+[alternating timetable](#alternating-voting-timetable).
 See in the figure the "on" and "off" toggles on the external and proposal queue.
 In this example, the Public proposal will be voted on together with the fast-tracked Council Proposal.
 Voting on non-fast-tracked Council Proposals will be blocked